Ibranista/the-blogger-test-project/README.md

 - `start` – Start the production server
 - `lint` – Run ESLint

+## Tooling & Automation

+- **Husky**: Git hooks are managed with [Husky](https://typicode.github.io/husky/).
+This project uses a pre-commit hook to automatically run `lint-staged` and ensure code quality before every commit.
+See the `.husky/` directory for configuration.

 ## Folder Structure

 - `src/app/` – Application routes and pages